Privacy & Security 101

 • Physical kill switches: In addition to software-based protection, secure phones should have hardware kill switches built in to cut off access to the device’s camera, microphone, and other components as needed.

-• Regular updates: Cyberattacks evolve continuously, so a secure phone should have at least several years of OS and patch updates to account for the new tactics that malicious parties use.
+• Regular updates: Cyberattacks evolve continuously, so a safe phone should have at least several years of OS and patch updates to account for new tactics used by malicious actors.

-Most Secure Cell Phones on the Market: 5 Options To Check Out
+Most Secure Phones on the Market: 6 Options To Check Out

-Among dozens of security-focused cell phones that have surfaced in the last few years, these options stand out because of their comprehensive protection:
+Among dozens of security-focused cell phones that have surfaced in the last few years, these options stand out because of their comprehensive protection and best security and privacy features:

 1. Purism Librem 5